-Political strategist Bradley Tusk on succeeding in Silicon Valley (and how startups can do it, too)
+Political strategist Bradley Tusk on his fast rise in Silicon Valley

 Bradley Tusk has long been known in political circles.
 He was once deputy governor of Illinois, working for the now-incarcerated former governor Rod Blagojevich.
 He also worked for Michael Bloomberg during one of his tenures as mayor of New York City and in 2009 ran Bloomberg’s successful, third re-election campaign.

-In fact, thanks to a generous bonus check from Bloomberg, Tusk was able to launch a consultancy in 2010 that helps Fortune 500 companies launch political-style campaigns to achieve a particular end.
+In fact, thanks to a generous bonus check from Bloomberg, Tusk was able to start a consultancy in 2010 that helps Fortune 500 companies launch political-style campaigns to achieve a particular end.
 A year later, in another stroke of luck, Tusk became the first outside consultant to Uber and accepted his pay in equity.
 Since then, through a separate outfit that only accepts its payment in equity, Tusk has become a go-to source both Silicon Valley VCs and startup founders needing help in persuading regulators to let them have their way.
-(Among its other 23 clients: Eaze, AltSchool, Lemonade, and Handy.)
+(Among its other 22 clients: Eaze, AltSchool, Lemonade, and Handy.)

 At a StrictlyVC event last week, Tusk talked about his work in Silicon Valley, whether he is interested (as sometimes rumored) in running for office himself, and what certain startups can expect from the Trump administration.
 Our chat has been edited for length and clarity; you can watch the broader interview below.